Lymphoma symptoms

 Swollen lymph nodes

 The most common sign of lymphoma is a lump or lumps, usually in the neck, armpit or groin.
-These lumps are swollen lymph nodes, sometimes known as ‘glands’.
+These lumps are swollen lymph nodes.
+Sometimes, these are known as glands.
 Usually, they’re painless.
+However, rapidly growing lymph nodes can be sore.

 Fatigue